LovelyBuggies/MutimediaTechnology_Experiments/ex1/README.md

 newSize/originalSize = newX/originalX
 ```

 According to this formula, we finally got the extension of the mask image.
-Extension is 4/3 larger than the original.
+The extension is 4/3 larger than the original.

 ``` python
 img3 = Image.new("L", img1.size)